trallnag/token2go-server/README.md

 ## Project Status

-The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as I am using it in production.
-I also don't mind developing it further as I like working with Go.
+The project is maintained by [trallnag](https://github.com/trallnag).
+Not used in production.
+The server is more or less done, but there are no clients yet.

 Contributions are welcome, see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more.